 The nice thing about using paint, however, is that it can easily be touched up or reapplied when it starts to show signs of wear.
 Just run a scraper over any areas that are peeling, clean the floor well, and then touch up or add another coat when the floor is dry.

 Try to stay with a light color if you want to take advantage of good light reflection off the floor in your garage.
 Light tans and grays are the most popular and are also neutral in color.
 If you live in a wet climate and are worried about paint making the floor slippery, you can purchase an inexpensive anti-slip additive to add to the paint.

 One of the advantages to paint is that you are not limited by these colors if your palette and style dictate something other.
 If it’s in your budget to splurge a little, you can purchase a bag of paint chips to spread on the surface to add color and texture to the finish as well.

 Do not get the idea to add a clear coat afterwards.
-Acrylic garage floor paints are not designed as a stand alone product.
+Acrylic garage floor paints are designed as a stand alone product.
 This article about clear coats explains why.